terrapane/aescrypt_cli/README.md

 One can build either a debug or release version of the software, but it is important to understand that a debug build is far too slow for production use.

-### Linux / Mac
+### Linux/Unix or Mac

-To create an enterprise release build on Linux or Mac, change directories to the root of the source directory and issue these commands:
+To create an enterprise release build on Linux/Unix or Mac, change directories to the root of the source directory and issue these commands:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -Daescrypt_ENABLE_LICENSE_MODULE:BOOL=OFF